ksu-cis300-master/Homework-5-S24-Instructions-File-Compression/index.md

 You can compare two files using the provided executable, **FileCompare.exe**.
 This executable must be in the same folder as the three provided files whose names begin with **Ksu.Cis300.FileCompare**.
 Running this executable will open a window containing a single button.
 Clicking this button will open two **OpenFileDialog**s in sequence to allow you to choose the two files you wish to compare.
 The program will then display a **MessageBox** containing one of the following messages:

 - "The files are the same."
 - "The files have different lengths."
+(The lengths are compared before the file contents are compared.)
 - "The files are different."
+(This lengths are the same in this case.)
 - The message from an exception that was thrown while the files were being read.

 The executable **BinaryFileViewer.exe** has been included in your repository to provide further assistance in debugging your program.
 To view a file with this program, open the file from the program's File menu.
 For performance reasons, if the file is larger than 4K, it will be truncated (this should be more than enough for debugging this assignment).
 The file is shown in binary, 64 bits per line.
 The position of the beginning of any selected text, or of the cursor if there is no text selected, is shown as a byte index followed by a bit index within that byte.
 If there is text selected, its length is shown; if not, this value is 0.
 If there is a selection of length no more than 63, its value in both decimal and hex is shown.
 By holding down the Shift key while moving the text cursor with the arrow keys, you can change the end of the selection.
 This is useful for finding a specific bit length within the file.
 Using the arrow keys and the Shift key in this way, you can work your way through the different parts of a compressed file, checking whether they are correct.